williamDbrook/sidescroller-shooter/README.md

 - version 0.3 - The sprite is in a okay condition.
 I also added a pause menu and a main menu.
 A cheat console and some cheat codes have also been added
 	      - The background is also done it looks ok not great but ok.
 Tbh I forgor what I did sooo yeah.
 So stuff I want to get done is: enemy sprites
 	      - items, item store that randomly appears, maybe sound effects
+- version 0.4 - I added a store and multiple ammo types.
+I also made the enemies taller.
+So they arent a square but a rectangle so it at least looks like something vaguely humanoid I guess.
+Also some cheat codes for the purpose of easier testing maybe Ill leave them there.
+But I want to add multiple "stores" so when you defeat all enemies there is random chance on what establishment you can visit.
+The enemy sprites are still on the to-do list but I hate doing sprites so much so it will probably take untill before the game is complete :/ Anyways so stuff I want to get done: the enemy sprites, multiple establishments, maybe sound effects, shooting animation for the player, enemy types